When it comes to romantic things to do in Maui for couples, it’s often the small things that spark the biggest flame.

 It sells made-on-Maui lavender products, from delicious lavender chocolate bars to lavender lip balm and body lotion.
 (They make perfect Hawaiian souvenirs to take home.)

-The Hotel Wailea is the ultimate couple, adults-only oasis – perfect for a Maui honeymoon or other romantic holiday occasion.
+The Hotel Wailea is the ultimate adults-only oasis for couples – perfect for a Maui honeymoon or other romantic holiday occasion.

-Perched 300 feet above sea level – with 180 degrees of unobstructed ocean views and sprinkled with cascading waterfalls along meandering romantic walkways – the Hotel Wailea oozes romance!
+Perched 300 feet above sea level – with 180 degrees of unobstructed ocean views, cascading waterfalls and meandering romantic walkways – the Hotel Wailea oozes romance!

 If romance to you means finding your own private spot away from the resorts and main tourist spots, then the Inn at Mama’s Fish House is exactly what you need.